mnunezsa95/interview-prep/javascriptFundamentals.md

 - The array prototype built-in method `flat()` can be used to flatten an array
 - Each time the `flat()` is called, only one level is flattened

+## 64. Single line comment

+- // comment

+## 65. Double line comment

+- // comment //

+## 66. What is `document.write(...);` used for?

+- Syntax to write "..." on the webpage

+## 67. What is an integer?

+- Data type that is any whole number

+## 68. What is a floating-point number?

+- A decimal type number

+## 69. What is the string data type?

+- Collection of text (word, sentence, or paragraph); MUST surround in quotations (single, double or backticks)

+## 70. How do you ignore quotation marks and treat them as text?

+- ..."\"...
+- Use the forward slash to break out of the " "